 Notification of a release and assignment of BRRTS numbers by the Southeast Region of the Wisconsin Department of Natural Resources (WDNR) is complete, and therefore the site is subject to the requirements of Section 292.11 (3) Wisconsin Statutes (hazardous substances spill law) and Wisconsin Administrative Code chapters NR 700 through NR 749 (which establish requirements for emergency and interim actions, public information, site investigations, design and operation of remedial action systems, and case closure).
-The borrowers, in coordination with qualified consultants, will complete a Site Investigation and Remedial Action Plan for the site in accordance with all applicable state statutes and WAC chapters.
-The Remedial Action Plan will be submitted to WDNR for comment and approval prior to cleanup and will form the basis for the cleanup activities.
+The borrowers, in coordination with qualified consultants, have completed a Site Investigation and Interim Action Plan as well as a Vapor Action Plan for the site in accordance with all applicable state statutes and WAC chapters.
+These documents have been submitted to WDNR for comment and approval prior to cleanup and will form the basis for the cleanup activities.